Juicy English

 • Some animals have specific traits associated with them.
 For example, an owl is wise, a fox is cunning, and a lion is brave.

-• It has funny, familiar and humorous tones, using mostly satire to criticize behaviors and behaviors.
+• It has funny, familiar and humorous tones, using mostly satire to criticize behaviors.

 • The moral lesson is revealed at the end to teach readers something about life.